mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

   </tr>
 </table>

-As we can see, the current version operates 7.9 times faster;
-the average time has dropped from 400.7 milliseconds in the previous version to just 50.4 milliseconds in the current one.
+As you can see, the current version performs 7.9 times faster—the average time has dropped from 400.7 to just 50.4 milliseconds.

 :::info
-Note that these results are based on raw filtering speed and not end-to-end operation (which includes user typing, filtering, and rerender).
+Note that these results are based on raw filtering speed—not end-to-end operation (which includes user typing, filtering, and rerender).
 :::

 ## What's next?